swaponline/swap.core/README.md

 ### Swap

-Each instance of Swap class represents swap object with own fields and functionality:
+Each instance of Swap class represents order object with own fields and functionality:

 #### Data structure